-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the Transition Period from

-Commission File Number: 001-39555

-GREENWICH LIFESCIENCES, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-20-5473709 (I.R.S.
-Employer Identification No.)

-3992 Bluebonnet Dr., Building 14, Stafford, Texas 77477

-(Address of principal executive offices)

-77477 (Zip Code)

-(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, \$0.001 par value Name of each exchange on which registered The NASDAQ Capital Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes

-Indicate by check if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes

-No □

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K ⋈

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □

-Accelerated filer □

-Non-accelerated filer ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☒

-The aggregate market value of the voting and non-voting common equity held by non-affiliates based on a closing sale price of \$44.94 per share, which was the last sale price of the common stock as of June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, was \$171,492,883.
+(Ma ark One) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the fiscal year ended December 31 , 2022 TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the Transition Period from to Commission File Number: 001-395 55 GRE ENWICH LIFESCIEN (Exact name of registrant as specified in its Delaware (State or other jurisdiction of incorporation or organization) 20-5473709 (I.R.S.
+Employer Identification No.) 3992 Bluebonnet Dr., Building 14, Stafford, (Address of principal executive offic 77477 (Zip Code) S (832) 819-3232 (Registrant's telephone number, including a Securities registered pursuant to Section 12(b) Title of each class Common Stock, \$0.001 par value Trading Symbol(s) GLSI Name of each exchange on which registered The NASDAQ Capital Market Sec urities registered pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No  Indicate by check if the registrant is not required to file reports pursuant to Section 13 or Section 15(d d) of the Act.
+Yes 🗆 No  ction 13 or 15(d) of the Securities Exchange Act of 1934 during the d (2) has been subject to such filing requirements for the past 90 days te Web site, if any, every Interactive Data File required to be submitted months (or for such shorter period that the registrant was required to X (§229.405 of this chapter) is not contained herein, and will not be ed by reference in Part III of this Form 10-K or any amendment to this "lar Indicate by check mark whether the registrant is a large ge accelerated filer", "accelerated filer", "smaller reporti accelerated filer, an accelerated filer, a non-aing company", and "emerging growth compan accelerated filer, or a smaller reporting company.
+See the definitions of ny" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ☐ Accelerated file er □ Non-accelerated filer  Smaller reporting company ■ Emerging growth company ■ fina If an emerging growth company, indicate by check muncial accounting standards provided pursuant to Section - he extended transition period for complying with any new or revised rep Indicate by check mark whether the registrant has filed orting under Section 404(b) of the Sarbanes-Oxley Act (1 - t's assessment of the effectiveness of its internal control over financia counting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act t).
+Yes □ No 🗷 e aggregate market value of the voting and non-voting co common stock as of June 30, 2022, the last business day a closing sale price of \$8.47 per share, which was the last sale price of econd fiscal quarter, was \$49,174,372.

-As of March 21, 2022, 12,951,453 shares of the registrant's common stock, \$0.001 par value per share, were issued and outstanding.
+As of March 15, 2023, 12,848,165 shares of the registrant's common stock, \$0.001 par value per share, were issued and outstanding.